-- Publish in all social media (Facebook, TikTok, Instagram, Twitter, YouTube)
+- Publish on all social media (Facebook, TikTok, Instagram, Twitter, YouTube)

 - Buy a premium to promote your content.
-The price in boosting your content is less than or similar to the price for buying one Grande latte in Starbucks or monthly subscription to Spotify and Netflix.
+The price of boosting your content is less than or similar to the price of buying one Grande latte in Starbucks or a monthly subscription to Spotify and Netflix.

 Here are other platforms and stuff that you can invest and apply your skills:

 - WordPress – start and build your website, one of the best website builders.

 - If you are looking for alternatives to WordPress, you can choose from the below list,